 You can use the script package logs and automation plan logs to help you with troubleshooting.

-You can view the logs for the script packages by expanding the dmgr part in the Instances > Virtual Systems view for your newly deployed VSP.
-Near the bottom of the expanded section is a listing of all the script packages run, as shown in Figure 13.
+You can view the logs for the script packages by expanding the dmgr part (or the standalone part) in the Instances > Virtual Systems view for your newly deployed VSP.
+Near the bottom of the expanded section is a listing of all the script packages run, similar to the one in Figure 17.

 remote_std_err.log file contains the log